How Hasty uses automation and rapid feedback to train AI models and improve annotation

 Hasty, which was founded out of Berlin in 2019, today announced it has raised $3.7 million in a seed round led by Shasta Ventures.
 The Silicon Valley VC firm has a number of notable exits to its name, including Nest (acquired by Google), Eero (acquired by Amazon), and Zuora (IPO).
 Other participants in the round include iRobot Ventures and Coparion.

-The global computer vision market was pegged at $11.4 billion in 2020, a figure that’s projected to rise to more than $19 billion by 2027.
+The global computer vision market was pegged at $11.4 billion in 2020, a figure that is projected to rise to more than $19 billion by 2027.
 Data preparation and processing is one of the most time-consuming tasks in AI, accounting for around 80% of time spent on related projects.
-In computer vision specifically, annotation, or labeling, is a technique used to mark and categorize images to give machines the meaning and context behind the picture, enabling them to spot similar objects.
+In computer vision, annotation, or labeling, is a technique used to mark and categorize images to give machines the meaning and context behind the picture, enabling them to spot similar objects.
 Much of this annotation work falls to trusty old humans.

 The problem Hasty is looking to fix is that the vast majority of data science projects never make it into production, with significant resources wasted in the process.